rackerlabs/support-how-to/content/cloud-servers/use-firewalld-on-centos-7.md

 - `dmz`: Use this zone for isolated computers that are located in a demilitarized zone (DMZ).
 This zone only allows Secure Shell (SSH) and Internet Control Message Protocol (ICMP).
-- `work`: Use this zone for work machines.
+- `work`: Use this zone for work computers.
 - `home`: Use this zone for home environments.
-- `trusted`: Use this zone when you trust all of the machines on the network.
+- `trusted`: Use this zone when you trust all of the computers on the network.

 To use the firewall, you create rules and alter the properties of your zones, and then assign your network interfaces to the zones that are most